Fewbytes/cloudify-nodecellar-openstack-puppet-standalone/README.md

 Description
 -----------

-This is a blueprint for simple wordpress installation on two VMs:
+This is a blueprint for simple Nodecellar installation on two VMs:

 1. Nodecellar NodeJS application
 2. Mongo database